 He holds a first-class BSc in Chemistry from the University of Bristol, an MSc in International Development from the School of Oriental & African Studies at the University of London, as well as professional qualifications in finance.

-Alison Rivett joined Teach A Man to Fish in October 2015.
-She is responsible for all aspects of fundraising to support our work.
+Alison Rivett is the Head of Fundraising at Teach A Man To Fish.
+She joined the charity in October 2015 and is responsible for all aspects of fundraising to support our work.
 Alison has been working to raise funds for international development and humanitarian projects for over a decade.
 Previously she worked to fundraise from the UK at Self Help Africa, Merlin and Farm Africa; in Ethiopia at Mums for Mums; and in Guatemala at Transitions.